-- Areas below sea level can allow pumping costs to be zero.
+- Areas below sea level can allow pumping costs to be lower and perhaps even zero.

 - Huge amounts of sea water must be moved into hot arid areas to evaporate at 2 meters per annum to provide the net cooling effects needed.

-- The Qattara Depression needs the constant flow from a tunnel of more than 15 m (50 feet) in diameter, 55 km long and dropping 60 m to match the evaporation of the 12,000 km² lake formed.
+- The Qattara Depression needs the constant flow from at least one tunnel of more than 15 m (50 feet) in diameter, 55 km long and dropping 60 m to match the evaporation of the 12,000 km² lake formed.

 - Afar Depression